prebid/identity-gatekeeper/storage-access-api-demo/README.md

    - CNN (http://www.cnn.com:8181/)
    - WP (http://www.wp.com:8282)
    - SharedId (http://sharedid.com:8888)

+   To test, create/update the cookie (sharedId) on http://sharedid.com:8888 first and the same id will reflect in other publisher page.
+   The id can be updated from any publisher then on.
+   To set the cookies same as the sharedId.com on CNN publisher, use http://www.cnn.com:8181/readcookie.html

 4. CNN:
    - index.html : Test storage access on SharedId.com by updating the cookie value.